-OUR SCIENCE
+OUR PRODUCTS

 OUR APPROACH

-Our multidisciplinary drug discovery platform is based on the identification and validation of key molecular pathways that drive fibroblast activation, leveraging our deep expertise in fibroblast biology.
+Our multidisciplinary drug discovery platform is based on the identification and validation of key molecular pathways that drive fibroblast activation, leveraging our extensive expertise in fibroblast biology.
 We apply structure-based drug design and computational modeling to discover small-molecule hits with strong therapeutic potential.
 Through medicinal chemistry and lead optimization, we refine these compounds to enhance potency, selectivity, and drug-like properties.
 We utilise advanced molecular phenotyping and mechanism of action methodologies to confirm that our lead compounds efficacy.
 To assess therapeutic viability, we conduct in vivo studies in mouse models of fibrosis and chronic inflammation, evaluating efficacy, pharmacokinetics, and safety.

 This innovative approach offers several key advantages: